Vegan sun dried tomato pesto pasta is the perfect simple weeknight meal!

 Store any leftover spinach sun dried tomato pasta in the fridge for up to 4 days.

-I would not recommend freezing this, as the pasta and pasta sauce will not have the right texture after freezing.
+I would not recommend freezing the pasta as I don’t believe the pasta will have the right texture after freezing.

 What to do with leftover sun dried tomato pesto